multipolygon/esphome-for-watchy/README.md

 ### Low Power Usage

-A low-distraction, low-interaction, passive device.
+A low-distraction, low-interaction, unobtrusive and wearable device.

 This is primarily a watch, for showing the time, with a few extra "read-only", "at-a-glance" watch-like complications such as a weather forecast.